TobiasTheDanish/less-lang/README.md

 Functions are declared by the 'func' keyword, followed by the name of the function, the functions parameters inclosed by parentheses, and the function block itself, enclosed in curly brackets.

-Any less program needs a main function to allow it to be compiled and executed, e.g:
+Any less-lang program needs a main function to allow it to be compiled and executed, e.g:
 ```go
 func print(str: string) {
     syscall(1,1,str,50);